Putting together a packing list for Europe is a bit like putting one together for "America" – would that be Hawaii in summer or Alaska in winter?

-- A flashlight, one of the things I never travel without
+- A flashlight is one of the things I never travel without (find out why here)

-- Portable luggage scale - optional, but important if you're flying discount because weight restrictions are getting ever more stringent and guessing luggage weight could be costly
+- Portable luggage scale – this is optional, but important if you're flying discount because weight restrictions are getting ever more stringent and guessing luggage weight could be costly

 - Pens or other things to write with (check out this Space Pen!)

 - Phrasebook or language translation app